 - Class 14.1 (5%)

 - Class 53 (50%)

 A building may belong to class 1, 3, or 6, depending on what the building is made of and the date you acquired it.
 You also include in these classes the parts that make up the building, such as:

 Most land is not depreciable property.
-Therefore, when you acquire property, only include the cost that relates to the building in Area C and Area A of Form T2125.
-Enter on line 9923 in Area F the cost of all land additions in the year.
-For more information, see Area F - Details of land additions and dispositions in the year and Column 3 - Cost of additions in the year.
+Therefore, when you acquire property, only include the cost that relates to the building in Part 13 and Part 11 of Form T2125.
+Enter on line 9923 in Part 16 the cost of all land additions in the year.

 Class 1 includes most buildings acquired after 1987, unless they specifically belong in another class.
 Class 1 also includes the cost of certain additions or alterations you made to a Class 1 building or certain buildings of another class after 1987.

 The CCA rate for eligible non-residential buildings acquired by a taxpayer after March 18, 2007, and used in Canada to manufacture or process goods for sale or lease includes an additional allowance of 6% for a total rate of 10%.
 The CCA rate for other eligible non-residential buildings includes an additional allowance of 2% for a total rate of 6%.

 To be eligible for one of the additional allowances, you must elect to put the building in a separate class.
 To make the election, attach a letter to your return for the tax year in which you acquired the building.
 If you do not file an election to put it in a separate class, the 4% rate will apply.